Skip to content

 Leadership Lessons from Minister Susi Pudjiastuti | Transforming Indonesia’s Marine Affairs and Fisheries

-She emphasized Indonesia’s legal rights and sovereignty while maintaining dialogue with neighboring countries and international […]
+She emphasized Indonesia’s legal rights and sovereignty while maintaining dialogue […]

 Maritime Fightersdenun09.03.202523.03.2026